Getting Started with Research at Shapiro Library

 A-Z Database List

-The A-Z Database List allows users to find and search individual databases that the library subscribes to.
-Users can view all the databases alphabetically, search for a database by title, or use the three drop downs on the A-Z Database List to search for databases by subject, type, or vendor.
-Wave over the icons next to each database for more information about each one.
+The A-Z Database List allows you to find and search individual library databases.
+You can view all the databases alphabetically, search for a database by title, or use the three drop-down menus at the top of the A-Z Database List to search for databases by subject, type, or vendor.

 Most Useful For